 If detected early enough and proper treatment is implemented, the survival rate for skin cancer is high.
 From 2010 to 2016, the five-year survival rate in the U.S. for melanoma was 93 percent.
 However, despite this high rate of survival it is predicted that there will still be over 7,600 deaths from melanoma in 2021.

 Skin cancer can be prevented through several easy measures including regular self-checking, periodic appointments with a dermatologist, using sunscreen and avoiding tanning and UV tanning beds.
-In 2017, dermatologists in the U.S. performed an estimated 3.5 million skin cancer treatments, making skin cancer treatment the most performed procedure among dermatologists that year.
+In 2019, dermatologists in the U.S. performed an estimated 3.5 million skin cancer treatments, making skin cancer treatment the second most performed procedure among dermatologists that year.
 Still, the easiest and simplest way to avoid skin cancer is by staying protected from the sun by wearing sunscreen, protective clothing, or seeking shade.
-A recent survey found that from 2005 to 2015, around 71 percent of respondents stated they usually or always protected themselves from the sun, only 33.7 percent of which said they used sunscreen.
+A survey from 2020 found that around 48 percent of U.S. adults use sunblock to reduce their risk of getting cancer, while 47 percent limit their skin's exposure to the sun without using sunblock.

 This text provides general information.
 Statista assumes no